Private Name Mangling

 Example 2: inspect the __dict__

-Let's have a class Class
+Let's have a class Class to illustrate the concept

 class Class: